-Globally, over 2 billion people rely on forests for their livelihoods and wellbeing.
+Globally, 1.6 billion people rely on forests for their livelihoods and wellbeing.
 In fact, forests can help alleviate poverty, one in 11 people are lifted out of extreme poverty because of access to forest resources.
 They also help empower women and support indigenous people by: providing them with vital resources; a sustainable livelihood from agroforestry; giving them a home either in or nearby a protected forest; and generating an income from financed forest carbon projects.

 3. A safe haven for wildlife